 Mabandla & Makoni (2019), investigated the nexus between working capital management and the financial performance of firms.
 The population was eighteen (18) food and beverage companies listed in Johannesburg Stock Exchange (JSE), South Africa.
 The sample size was twelve (12) listed food and beverage companies, using passive sampling technique based ont he availability of complete data.
 The study period was ten (10) years from 2007 to 2016.
 Secondary data was gathered from the audited annual reports and accounts published on the iress McGregor databases.
-The study found a positive relationship between the inventory conversion period (ICP) and profitability of firms; a negative relationship between the average collection period(ACP)and profitability; and a positive relationship between he averages payment period (APP) and profitability.
+The study found a positive relationship between the inventory conversion period (ICP) and profitability; and a positive relationship between the average spayment period (ACP)and profitability; and a positive relationship between he averages payment period (APP) and profitability.
 The study recommended that, financial managers condense their ICP by cutting selling prices which helps enhance sales revenue and firm profitability among others.

 Okosun (2019), conducted a study on the financial leverage and firm financial performance.
 The study adopted expo-facto research design, with a population of First Bank Holding Plc, and a sample size of the last eight (8) years covering from 2011 to 2018, using interval scale of measurement and preceding year sampling technique.
 Data used for this study were secondary data, obtained from the published annual financial reports of First Bank Holdings.
-Thestudyfoundthatthereisnosignificantrelationshipbetweendebttoassetsratioandreturn on assets, return on equity and earnings per share; and that there is no significant relationship between equity multiplier ratio, and return on assets, return on equity and earning supercharge of First Bank Holdings and concluded that keeping a higher debt to assets ratio might affect the credit rating of management and increase the cost of accounts payable; and that keeping a higher equity multiplier ratio will force the company to adopt a debt relief policy, instead of a turnover growth policy, and thus negatively affect the financial performance of shareholders.
+Thestudyfoundthatthereisnosignificantrelationshipbetweendebttoassetsratioandreturn on assets, return on equity and earnings per share; and that there is no significant relationship between equity multiplier ratio, and return on assets, return on equity and earning supercharge of First Bank Holdings of management and increase the cost of accounts payable; and that keeping a higher equity multiplier ratio will force the company to adopt a debt relief policy, instead of a turnover growth policy, and thus negatively affect the financial performance of shareholders.